UCL-CCS/HemePure/README.md

 * Checkpointing - see [here](cases/checkpointingExample) for how to write, and restart from, a checkpoint file
 * Elastic walls - see [here](cases/elasticWallsExample) - for running a simulation with elastic walls enabled
 * Colloids - see [here](cases/colloidsExample) for running a simulation with colloidal tracer particles within the flow
-* LES and sponge layer outlets
+* Sponge layer outlets  - see [here](cases/SpongeLayerNotes.md) for implementation notes
-* Windkessel outlets
+* Windkessel outlets - see [here](cases/WindkesselNotes.md) for implementation notes

 ## DEVELOPMENT #
 A few parts of the code are under ongoing development.